Macilias/bash_aliases/README.md

 bash_aliases
 =============================================================
-usefull aliases and funtions for mac and linux
+useful aliases and functions for mac and linux
 =============================================================

 1 advanced search and deletion,